gaurav1780/comp1010practicalClassMaterial/week 07 - recursion (special)/practicalRecursion2.md

 ## Week 7 submission

-You should be working with package `practicePackage.recursion`.
+You should be working with `Stage3.java` of package `practicePackage.recursion.attempts`.

-You must complete **at least** 3 functions from stage 3.
-Completing 3 functions gets you 50% for the weekly task.
+Each function is worth 12.5 marks.
+You must complete **at least** 3 functions from stage 3 to clear the hurdle for week 7.
-Every subsequent function beyond that gets you another 10%.
-So, completing 8 functions will get you 100%.
+Therefore, the passing mark for week 7 is 37.5.
+Completing 8 or more functions gets you a full 100 marks.

 Drag and Drop `Stage3.java` from the package explorer into "Week 3 submission" submission box by **Sunday 25th April, 21:00**.